 Determining if a price for a mount you are trying to buy is fair: Contest Commerce (wisdom) vs Commerce (charisma)

-Intrigue (Charisma): Intrigue is the practice deceptive communication.
-This skill incudes both purposefully deceiving another and detecting another creature’s deception.
+Intrigue (Charisma): Intrigue is the practice of deceptive communication.
+This skill includes both purposefully deceiving another and detecting another creature’s deception.

 Examples of intrigue: